ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 - Action: NC will rollout update when given green light by MG.

-**When executing the command prodiguer-db-pgres-migrate a warning was emitted saying that a new db sequence object had already been created.
-This had no effect on the deployment.**
+**When executing the command prodiguer-db-pgres-migrate a warning was emitted saying that a new db sequence object had already been created.**

 - Deployment Impact: nil

 - Action: MG will update the relevant migrate sql script.

-**python is buffering output to the daemon log files.
-The -u python flag needs to be applied but only when debugging (e.g. when testing system deployment).**
+**python is buffering output to the MQ daemon log files, the -u python flag needs to be applied but only when debugging (e.g. when testing system deployment).**

 - Deployment Impact: nil